-and administration of the Early Intervention Program.
+statewide program.
+As the lead agency, the NYSDOH is responsible for the overall supervision and administration of the Early Intervention Program.
 NYSDOH's responsibilities include the following:

-- Implementing statewide policies, procedures, and programmatic and reimbursement regulations. - Implementing a comprehensive public awareness and child-find system. - Approving, compiling and disseminating lists of approved service coordinators, evaluators and service providers. - Providing training and technical assistance to municipalities and service providers to enable them to identify, locate and evaluate eligible children; develop individualized family service plans; ensure the appropriate provision of early intervention services; and promote the development of new services where there is a demonstrated need. - Safeguarding parent and child rights under the Early Intervention Program. - Establishing and maintaining an Early Intervention Coordinating Council to advise and assist the Department in program implementation.
+- Implementing statewide policies, procedures, and programmatic and reimbursement regulations. - Implementing a comprehensive public awareness and child-find system. - Approving, compiling, and disseminating lists of approved service coordinators, evaluators, and service providers. - Providing training and technical assistance to municipalities and service providers to enable them to identify, locate, and evaluate eligible children; developing individualized family service plans; ensuring the appropriate provision of early intervention services; and promoting the development of new services where there is a demonstrated need. - Safeguarding parent and child rights under the Early Intervention Program. - Establishing and maintaining an Early Intervention Coordinating Council to advise and assist the Department in program implementation.